codelucas/codelucas.com/_posts/2013-04-12-kingdom-connectivity.md

         is_hit[edge] = True
         # If the weight is stored via dynamic programing
-        # take it, if it's not recurse and find it
+        # take it, if it is not recurse and find it
         if paths.get(edge):
             weight = paths[edge]
         else: